anatman-org/prime/README.txt

 after three cups of tea
 i pursuade her

-  "okay, but these aren't my words, just my music
+  "okay, but this is someone else's song
-    just some words stuck in my head
+    just something that got stuck in my head

   it's called
     Kandy Express